 A) More critical decision-making

-AI needs very carefully instruction to drive maintainable, humandly understandable codebase.
+AI needs careful instructions to drive maintainable, humanly understandable codebase (which we still think is a critical property to date).
 The secret sauce is in the context and prompt engineering, where AI is instructed with architectural, design and software principles.
-As coding takes less time, the overall pairing conversation is lifted up an abstraction most of the time.
-Discussions on architecture and design have lasting effects - given the weight of these decisions, two is better than one.
+As coding is largely offloaded, the non-trivial conversations are now on approach, architecture and design.
+The assumption of pair programming is that for non-trivial problem-solving, two is better than one.

 B) Overcome Review Bottleneck